NoahBres/LearnRoadRunner/docs/trajectories.md

 </figure>

 When looking at the path above, your bot _physically cannot_ follow that exact path.
 Imagine the bot moving along that path in your head.
 It gets towards the edge the of pink line at full speed and it wants to suddenly strafe right.
 However, it still has momentum upwards so it'll make an arc instead of making that exact right turn.
 Instantly strafing right would require an instanteous change in velocity.
-Even if you had rocket boosters on your bot, it would still make a slight arc.
+Even if you had rocket boosters on your bot, it would still make a _slight_ arc.
-To follow that path exactly, it needs to decelerate, or slow down, towards the end of the pink path and come to a full stop to shed any upwards momentum.
+To follow that path exactly, it needs to decelerate, or slow down, towards the end of the pink path and come to a full stop to shed any forward momentum.
 Then, it is able to make that right strafe.

 So what do we do?
 There are two options: